Tanya Harding: Playing career

+returned to her homeland without taking final exams or earning a single college credit.

 However, in 1997 UCLA was stripped of its 1995 title for scholarship violations.
 Three softball players had been granted soccer scholarships, putting the Bruins three over the limit for softball.
 Although the three players involved were not identified, it was believed that one of them was Harding.
 Runner-up Arizona was not declared the champion, as there was no way to determine if Arizona would have won had Harding not been involved.
 Officially, there is no champion for 1995.

 In 2022, she was inducted into Sport Australia Hall of Fame.